mheirendt/GIS-VIEWER/README.md

 Fork and then clone the repo.
 If you are using Visual Studio for Web, open the "Utility Viewer Template" file at the root directory.
 Run the project to view

-NOTE: You can also cut and paste each file into your own project